Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Introduction

-\begin{itemize} \item To our knowledge, we are the first to formulate the Cooperative Mission Replanning Problem (CMRP); a novel variant of the mTSP adapted to include variable agent start locations, nodes with variable time cost, and cooperative tasking. \item We propose a lightweight mission replanner based on the GAT and Attention Model that can effectively and efficiently solve the CMRP. \item Using an example of aerial drones completing a set of tasks in a 2D domain, our approach produces solutions that are consistently within 10\% of those generated by the state-of-the-art LKH3 heuristic solver, but which runs 85-370 times faster than the same solver on a Raspberry Pi.
-We also demonstrate that a single generalised model performs well across a range of problem sizes, with minimal degradation. \end{itemize}
+\begin{itemize} \item We are the first to formulate the Cooperative Mission Replanning Problem (CMRP); a novel and important real-world variant of the mTSP adapted to include variable agent start locations, nodes with variable time cost, and cooperative tasking. \item We propose a new lightweight mission replanner based on the GAT and Attention Model that can effectively and efficiently solve the CMRP on edge hardware. \item Using an example of UAVs completing tasks in a 2D domain, our approach produces solutions that are consistently within 10\% of those generated by the state-of-the-art LKH3 heuristic solver, but runs 85-370 times faster on a Raspberry Pi.
+Our single generalized model has high peformance across a range of problem sizes. \item Our framework also valuably supports future extension to additional important capabilities (e.g. multi-objective, probabilistic, anticipatory replanning). \end{itemize}

-Overall, our new formulation and approach show the potential to increase the resilience of a wide variety of multi-agent robotic systems, through enabling fast and robust in-mission, on-device replanning.
+Our new formulation and approach enables fast and robust in-mission, on-device replanning for the first time, for cooperative teams of robots.
+This has the potential to improve the resilience of diverse real-world multi-agent robotic systems.